jodolrui/glue/README.md

 expose({ foo, bar });
 ```

-Notice that function `espose` doesn't need to be called at the end of `setup` method, as `return` does.
-You can `expose` elements at the very time they are defined or immediately thereafter.
+Notice that function `expose` can be called throughout function `setup`, so that you can `expose` elements at the very time they are defined or immediately thereafter.
 This strengthens feature separation.

-## Sharing variables and functions between parts (and components)
+## Sharing variables and functions between parts or components

 Elements exposed with Glue can be imported into another parts or components.
-Only previously exposed elements can be imported, therefore order of component mounting and, order of parts in the array passed to function `compose`, are determining.

 An exposed element like this: